-SKILLS USA prides itself on developing well-rounded vocational students and quality employees by building self-confidence, positive work attitudes and good communication skills.
-Challenge yourself and the chapter to begin personal quality improvements including the pursuit of excellence in academic studies and vocational training.
-SKILLS USA provides a feeling of unity, identity and pride.
-Be a SKILLS USA member.
-To participate in any SKILLS USA conference/competition, the student must meet the eligibility criteria as defined in MRVTHS's Interscholastic Athletics Regulations.
+SkillsUSA prides itself on developing well-rounded vocational students and quality employees by building self-confidence, positive work attitudes and good communication skills.
+Challenge yourself to begin personal quality improvements including the pursuit of excellence in academic studies and vocational training.
+SkillsUSA provides a feeling of unity, identity and pride.
+All students at Monty Tech are SkillUSA members.
+Each student decides to what degree they wish to participate in the program.
+Opportunities include but are not limited to being a chapter officer, member of the leadership team, participating in community service as well as competitions.
+To participate in any SkillsUSA district, state and national conferences/competitions, the student must meet the eligibility criteria as defined in Monty Tech's Interscholastic Athletics Regulations.